Cinnamon Date Coconut Balls

 Dates, hemp seeds, cinnamon and coconut in jars.

-• hemp seeds hemp seeds, or sometimes labeled hemp hearts, can be found in well-stocked grocery stores, health food stores or are readily available online
+• Hemp Seeds: Hemp seeds, or sometimes labeled hemp hearts, can be found in well-stocked grocery stores, health food stores or are readily available online.
+I recommend using hemp seeds if you can find them but if note, they can be replaced with additional coconut, raw sunflower seeds or almonds.

 Step 1.
 Add everything to your food processor and blend for 30-40 seconds on high until the mixture forms a thick, sticky dough.